🤏 Miniatures - 🕳️ Gap Filling

 - large >1 mm gaps = Milliput Standard

-Sprue goo (leftover sprue mixed with plastic cement / acetone) can also be used to fill small gaps but it can be a bit messy.
+Sprue goo (leftover sprue mixed with plastic cement / acetone) can also be used to fill small gaps, but it can be quite messy.
 Works nicely to add character on organic shapes though.

 Milliput Standard is perfect for larger >1 mm gaps where runny putties would be hard to use.
 Green Stuff and Tamiya Putty are also ok but require stronger liquids for dilution like lacquer or alcohol.
 You can dilute Milliput with just water.

-Milliput comes in multiple variants, but I usually just use the Standard for large gaps and sculpting; and Superfine for small gap filling if I'm out of Vallejo Plastic Putty tubes.
+Milliput comes in multiple variants, but I usually just use the Standard for large gaps and sculpting; and Superfine for small gaps filling if I'm out of Vallejo Plastic Putty tubes.

 I find Green Stuff is too stiff to be optimal for gap filling, but it's a great material for sculpting and conversions though.
 But it can be used to fill gaps.